 Technology and Active & Assisted Living (AAL)

-Active & Assisted Living (AAL) comprises the technological assistance systems that support and improve the quality of life of the elderly.
+Active & Assisted Living (AAL) comprises the technological assistance systems that support and improve the quality of life of the older adults.

 Unobtrusive and "invisible"

 For these technical devices and assistive systems to become established in society, potential user groups must be willing to use them and integrate them in their daily lives.
 The eventual end users must therefore be involved in the development process.
-Participatory design and development of technology will prove increasingly relevant, especially when it comes to innovations that affect the quality of life of elderly people.
+Participatory design and development of technology will prove increasingly relevant, especially when it comes to innovations that affect the quality of life of older adults.

 The IKOA-FHS makes a decisive contribution to this by providing models and initiating processes that ensure the participation of potential end users and by accompanying and evaluating innovation development.
 The IKOA-FHS uses participatory methods and can therefore help to shape the success of a new technology from the very beginning.